Juniper/terraform-provider-mist/docs/resources/org_gatewaytemplate.md

 Optional:

-- `interval` (Number) how often to trigger the probe
+- `interval` (Number) How often to trigger the probe
-- `threshold` (Number) number of consecutive misses before declaring the tunnel down
+- `threshold` (Number) Number of consecutive misses before declaring the tunnel down
-- `timeout` (Number) time within which to complete the connectivity check
+- `timeout` (Number) Time within which to complete the connectivity check
 - `type` (String) enum: `http`, `icmp`